 Next, we drove to Valladolid and had lunch at De Los Santos on the Calle de los Frailes (colorful street).

 There are a couple of routes you can take to get from Merida to Cancun.
-There is a new toll-highway.
-We took part of the toll-highway (180D) and the non-toll highway (180).
+We took part of the new toll-highway (180D) and the non-toll highway (180).
 We ended up on the non-toll highway because we missed an exit after stopping in Valladolid.
 They both take about the same amount of time (according to Google maps).
 The non-toll highway, however, goes through many small towns.
-These towns do not have stop lights or stop signs, but use topas (mini-speed bumps to control traffic.
+These towns do not have stop lights or stop signs, but use topas (mini-speed bumps to control traffic).
 There are many, many topas.
-In some towns, you will see people coming into the intersection to see you goods, fruit, or vegetables.
+In some towns, you will see people coming into the intersection to sell you goods, fruit, or vegetables.

 We made it back to Cancun for dinner.
 We decided to eat dinner at Tuch Cantina Yucateca , which is one of the restaurants from the taco tour.
 This was a great choice!
 The taco tour group was there and we saw our tour guide.
 We ordered drinks and they just started bringing out small plates for us to try — on the house!
 We tried at least five different things from the menu.
 We only paid for our drinks at Tuch.